Edmund-Kiama/Wk1-Code-Challenge/README.md

 ### Features
 Determines if the driver is within the speed limit.
 Calculates demerit points for speeds exceeding the limit.
-Checks if demerit points exceed the threshold (12 points), resulting in license suspension.
+Checks if demerit points exceed the threshold (12 points) it results in license suspension.

 ### How It Works
 The program defines a function speedDetector that:
---->IAccepts the speed as input.
+--->Accepts the speed as input.
---->IChecks if the speed is within the limit (70 km/h).
+--->Checks if the speed is within the limit (70 km/h).
---->IIf over the limit:
+--->If over the limit:
-        Calculates demerit points: demerit = (speed - 70) / 5
+        Calculates demerit points: demerit = Math.floor((speed - 70) / 5)
         Outputs the demerit points.
         Checks if demerit points exceed 12, and if so, outputs "License suspended".